Houston taco trucks register voters as Latinos flex political muscle

 In 2012, Romney beat Obama in Texas by about 16 points.
 In this year's campaign, Trump, whose hardline approach to illegal immigration has alarmed many Hispanics, leads Democrat Hillary Clinton in the state by about 8 points, according to fivethirtyeight.com's average of polls.

-Mi Familia Mi Voto did not say how many people it hoped to register in Texas.
+Mi Familia Vota did not say how many people it hoped to register in Texas.
 It said that in the first few days of the campaign, it often had to restock registration brochures at the trucks.

 At Tacos Tierra Caliente, one of eight taco trucks participating in the registration drive in Houston, posters urging customers to vote hung next to the menu of meat stuffings painted on the side of the truck advertising barbacoa, lengua and pollo.